-The General Settings contain many of the brush's basics, such as its name, preview, and orientation.
+The Properties contain many of the brush's basics.

 The Size Limits dictate the brush's Maximum and Minimum available size.
 So, for example, I often like to raise the Brush Maximum on the default 6B Pencil, so I can get a much thicker stroke than the default permits.